ksator/junos-automation-with-stackstorm/README.md

 ```
 ## napalm pack configuration file
 A pack configuration file (`/opt/stackstorm/configs/napalm.yaml`) is required for this pack.
-This is where you tell StackStorm about the network devices to use and the credentails for logging into the devices.
+This is where you tell to StackStorm about the network devices to use and the credentails for logging into the devices.
 You need to create this `napalm.yaml` file.
 The file [napalm.yaml.example](https://github.com/StackStorm-Exchange/stackstorm-napalm/blob/master/napalm.yaml.example) at the root of the pack repository is an example.
+Here's the one I am using:
 ```
 $ more /opt/stackstorm/configs/napalm.yaml
 ---